SciML/DiffEqDocs.jl/docs/src/tutorials/bvp_example.md

     This tutorial assumes you have read the [Ordinary Differential Equations tutorial](@ref ode_example).

-In this example we will solve the ODE that satisfies the boundary condition in the form of
+In this example, we will solve the ODE that satisfies the boundary condition in the form of

 ```math
 \begin{aligned}